Can You Claim an RESP on Your Taxes?

 Accumulated Income Payment (Taxable Income)

 Let’s say your beneficiary decides they don’t want to pursue post-secondary education.
 What happens with the education savings you’ve been growing in a registered education savings plan all these years?
-As the subscriber, you can make and RESP withdraw your investment income you’ve gained through your RESP contributions.
+As a subscriber, you can make an RESP withdraw the investment income you’ve gained through your RESP contributions.

 RESP and Tax Benefits for Parents and Students